utkarshnshah/Motel-Reservation-System/README.md

 # Motel Room Reservation System

-The objective of this online web project is to provide accessibility to the guests to make motel’s reservations easy and intuitive through a very simple and clean user interface and user experience.
+The objective of this project is to provide accessibility to the guests to make motel’s reservations easy and intuitive through a very simple and clean user interface and user experience.

 Settings to be done for proper working of the project: